 You may have already made the first lawn cut of the year, if you haven’t, start with a high blade and gradually reduce over the weeks to your preferred height.
 If your lawn is prone to moss and weeds, here we will explain how our biochar granules and SF60 super compost can help.

-Tackling weeds and moss really depends on your individual approach, there is a wide variety of weed and moss killers on the market, both chemical based and a numbe of effective treatments that use natural ingredients.
-You can also remove them manually but this can take some time and unless you remove the entire root, which is difficult with weeds siuch as dandelions, they are sure to return within no time at all.
+Tackling weeds and moss really depends on your individual approach, there is a wide variety of weed and moss killers on the market, both chemical based and a number of effective treatments that use natural ingredients.
+You can also remove them manually but this can take some time and unless you remove the entire root, which is difficult with weeds such as dandelions, they are sure to return within no time at all.

 Once you have weeds and moss under control, there’s a few additional things you need to check for including:

-• Poor drainage leading to water logging – if you have to add drainage pipes, while dug out, add biochar
+• Poor drainage leading to water logging – if you have to add drainage pipes, while dug out, add biochar.

 • Compact soil leading to poor aeration and drainage – if you spike or cut out aeration plugs, back fill with 0-2mm biochar (Professional golf greens are using biochar for this)